pip-services/pip-services-docs/content/en/conceptual/caching/caching_basic/_index.md

 #### Remove

 To remove a cached value, we can use the remove() method.
-This method asks for two input parameters, namely the correlation_id and the cached value’s key.
+This method asks for two input parameters, namely the correlation_id and the cached value's key.
 The following example shows how to use it.

 {{< tabsection >}}
    {{< include "./__code10_node.md" >}}